 Let us rediscover the flavors and savors of regional cooking and banish the degrading effects of Fast Food.

-That is what real culture is all about: developing taste rather than demeaning it.
-And what better way to set about this than an international exchange of experiences, knowledge, projects?
+That is what authentic culture is all about: developing taste rather than demeaning it.
+And what better way to set about this than an international exchange of experiences, knowledge, and projects?

 Slow Food guarantees a better future.

 Slow Food is an idea that needs plenty of qualified supporters who can help turn this (slow) motion into an international movement, with the little snail as its symbol.

 This part especially struck me as powerful: “Homo Sapiens should rid himself of speed before it reduces him to a species in danger of extinction.”